sekmet/useDApp/packages/extension/README.md

 ## Extension technical details

-The extension is a regular React application that can communicate with the useDApp framework.
+The extension is a regular React application that can communicate with the useDAppify framework.
 Because of how browser extensions work this communication is not exactly straightforward.

 Below is an overview of the scripts involved in communication:

 ```
-@usedapp/core (via src/providers/devtools.ts)
+@usedappify/core (via src/providers/devtools.ts)
     ⇅
 __USEDAPP_DEVTOOLS_HOOK__ ← static/scripts/devtools.js
     ⇅